 Professor Susanne Lewis has been teaching at Olivet College since 2004, and she has taught a wide range of chemistry courses with her primary focus being organic chemistry.
-As chair of the Mathematics and Natural Science Department, she works with department faculty to administer and advance the academic programs that are housed within the department.
+As chair of the Natural Sciences and Mathematics Department, she works with department faculty to administer and advance the academic programs that are housed within the department.
 Professor Lewis was nominated for the 2013 U.S. Professor of the Year Award for her excellence in teaching and curricular development.

 Professor Lewis earned a bachelor’s in chemistry from Regis College and doctorate in organic chemistry from the University of New Hampshire with a focus on mechanistic studies in carbene and polyurethane chemistry.
 Her dissertation research explored photolysis of a phenanthrene-based carbene precursor, mechanistic studies of triazinanetriols and difunctional isocyanates using calorimetry, and computational studies exploring the lowest energy pathway for the interconversion of axial-methylcyclohexane to equatorial-methylcyclohexane using semi-empirical levels of theory.